-The Council has created an agenda for economic growth that includes, but is not limited to, the following ideas.
+The Council has created an agenda for economic growth.

-We’ll investigate each of these ideas and, if the business case for them stacks up, will recommend they are funded and consulted on as part of the 2015–25 Long-term Plan.
+We’ll investigate each of our 'Big Ideas' and, if the business case for them stacks up, will recommend they are funded and consulted on as part of the 2015–25 Long-term Plan.

 The overall aim of the 'Big Ideas' is to realise Wellington's economic potential.
 That can be achieved by:

 - growing the local economy, making it more diverse, and less reliant on the government sector

 - building sectors of the economy where we have a competitive advantage eg tourism, smart economy

 - building better connections between the tertiary sector and businesses to boost the knowledge economy